- ONTAP 9

 Native FPolicy configurations use the Data ONTAP internal FPolicy engine to monitor and block file operations based on the file's extension.
 This solution does not require external FPolicy servers (FPolicy servers).
 Using a native file blocking configuration is appropriate when this simple solution is all that is needed.

-File blocking allows for a slower but more robust method to monitor and block file operation based on the files magic number signature.
+File blocking allows for a more robust method to monitor and block file operation based on the files magic number signature.
 This is similar to how anti-virus scanner detect viruses.

 For more information, see the following KBs:

 FPolicy Auditing is a software-based solution for data-usage management.
 With it organizations can see, understand, and manage who is using data to control data access and enforce compliance with data-usage policies.
 Auditing assists in addressing the growing need for regulating data usage within organizations, enabling full visibility and accountability of data usage for legal, financial, data-security, intellectual-property, and data-privacy purposes.

 For more information, see the following KB: FAQ: FPolicy: Auditing

 Quotas lets organizations manage their user-generated data proactively to help increase efficiency and reduce risk.
 This is done by consistently monitoring data creation activities to identify changing trends and needs, using hard or soft quotas to monitor growth in file shares and trigger actions when predetermined sizes are reached, allowing responsibility for data to be placed firmly in the hands of those who create and use it.